 - Man-in-the-Middle (MitM) Attacks: Cybercriminals intercept communication between two parties by positioning themselves in the middle of the conversation flow.
 By leveraging MitM attacks, they manipulate or eavesdrop on exchanged data without either party knowing they have been compromised.

-- Lateral Phishing: After compromising an email account within an organization, attackers send phishing emails from that account to other employees or partners with requests for sensitive information or to click on malicious links.
+- Lateral Phishing: After compromising an email account within an organisation, attackers send phishing emails from that account to other employees or partners with requests for sensitive information or to click on malicious links.
 This technique leverages the trust between colleagues and increases the likelihood of a successful attack.

-- Living off the Land (LotL): Attackers use existing built-in tools, scripts, and applications in an organization's environment to carry out their attacks.
+- Living off the Land (LotL): Attackers use existing built-in tools, scripts, and applications in an organisation's environment to carry out their attacks.
 By using legitimate tools, they can blend in with normal network activity and evade detection by security solutions.

 Types of Cyber-Attacks That Use Lateral Movement

-- Advanced Persistent Threats (APTs): APTs are long-term, targeted attacks where adversaries gain unauthorized access to a network and remain undetected for an extended period.
+- Advanced Persistent Threats (APTs): APTs are long-term, targeted attacks where adversaries gain unauthorised access to a network and remain undetected for an extended period.
 These attackers often employ lateral movement techniques to move through the network, escalate privileges, and exfiltrate sensitive data.
 Learn more about Advanced Persistent Threats.

 - Ransomware Attacks: Ransomware is a type of malware that encrypts files on infected systems and demands payment from victims in exchange for decryption keys.
-Attackers may use lateral movement to spread ransomware across multiple devices within an organization's network, increasing its impact and potential payout.
+Attackers may use lateral movement to spread ransomware across multiple devices within an organisation's network, increasing its impact and potential payout.

 How to Detect Lateral Movement

 Network monitoring is vital in detecting unusual activity within your network infrastructure.
-By continuously analyzing network traffic patterns and comparing them against established baselines, anomalies indicative of lateral movement can be identified early on.
+By continuously analysing network traffic patterns and comparing them against established baselines, anomalies indicative of lateral movement can be identified early on.
 Tools like IDSs and SIEMs are commonly used for monitoring networks to detect suspicious activity.

-User & Entity Behavior Analytics (UEBA)
+User & Entity Behaviour Analytics (UEBA)

 Endpoint Detection and Response (EDR)